bbauska/CSS-Notes4Pros/README.md

 <b>Value Description</b>

-*auto* This is the default value.
-It defines the layout of the table to be determined by the contents of its&apos; cells.
+<i>auto</i> This is the default value.
+It defines the layout of the table to
+be determined by the contents of its&apos; cells.

 This value sets the table layout to be determined by the width property provided to the table.
-If the content

-fixed of a cell exceeds this width, the cell will not resize but instead, let the content overflow.
+If the content fixed of a cell exceeds this width, the cell will not resize but instead, let the content overflow.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch25-2">Section 25.2: empty-cells</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->